-Teams calls and Zoom meetings have replaced the face2face meeting.
-So we’ve lost the body language and natural conversational flow we rely on to build rapport with people.
+Teams calls and Zoom meetings have replaced the face to face meeting.
+So we’ve lost the body language and natural conversational flow we rely on to build rapport online with people.
 Here’s how you can overcome the barriers that the screen puts in our way.

 Where are you looking when it’s your turn to speak?
 At the decision maker’s window on screen to assess their reaction?
 Or maybe you’re distracted by the image of yourself on screen?

 If you’re making an important point, that’s when you stop trying to read the room and look down the camera lens.
-Not the little green or white pinprick of light beside the camera – at the camera itself.
+Make figurative eye contact to build rapport online.
 Down the barrel of the camera is where your favourite news anchor looks when they read your news headlines every night, because that’s how they connect with you and build rapport.

 Start with Why

 Tell your audience why your presentation or proposal matters to them – from the outset.
 Otherwise you risk putting everyone to sleep with a lengthy agenda and all those housekeeping notes.
 If it’s a webinar you’re running, here’s a handy playbook to remind you where to focus.

 Have you ever listened to a sales pitch explaining the company’s ‘unique value proposition’ and ‘solid 150 year history’?
 How does that make you feel?
 Connected is not the word that comes to mind – in fact, it’s the opposite completely.
 How about starting your pitch with how you can help your client.
 Watch how they sit up and pay attention.
 If they’re intersted they lean in to the conversation and you can build rapport online very quickly from there.